dpcmu/dpcmu.github.io/docs/calendar.md

 |           |            | **Connections and Applications**   | | |
 |**Week 10** | Lecture 19 | **Online Learning** <br> **Follow-the-perturbed-leader via DP**   | | |
 |**Week 10** | Lecture 20 | **Adaptive Data Analysis** <br> **Algorithmic Stability**   | | |

+Acknowledgement: Some of course materials are taken from the courses taught by Gautam Kamath, Jonathan Ullman, and Adam Smith.

 ## Deadlines
 TBA